Chuck Person: Indiana Pacers (1986–1992)

 Person was selected fourth in the 1986 NBA draft by the Indiana Pacers; the small forward won the Rookie of the Year award in 1987 and played six seasons with Indiana.
 Person averaged a career-high 21.6 points in 1988.
-During his NBA playing years he was known as "The Rifleman" due to his 3-point shooting ability and the fact that he was named after Chuck Connors, star of the TV series The Rifleman.
-Person was traded to the Minnesota Timberwolves, along with Micheal Williams, in a deal that sent Sam Mitchell and Pooh Richardson to Indiana in 1993.
+During his NBA playing years he was known as "the Rifleman" due to his 3-point shooting ability and the fact that he was named after Chuck Connors, star of the TV series The Rifleman.

+While a member of the Pacers, Person engaged in a brief on-court rivalry with Larry Bird of the Boston Celtics, which reached its peak when the two teams faced off in the 1991 NBA playoffs.
+In their first-round series encounter, Person would average 26 points on 55% shooting from 3-point distance, including a 39-point performance in Game 2 at Boston Garden.
+Person also scored 30 points in a series-tying Game 4 victory at Market Square Arena, before dropping 32 points in an eventual Game 5 defeat in Boston.

+The emergence of Reggie Miller as an all-star shooter made Person expendable, and in the 1992 offseason he was traded to the Minnesota Timberwolves, along with Micheal Williams, in a deal that sent Sam Mitchell and Pooh Richardson to Indiana.

 Minnesota Timberwolves (1992–1994)

 Person played only two seasons with the Timberwolves.
 He averaged a career-low 11.6 points in 1993–94.

 San Antonio Spurs (1994–1998)

 Person played for the San Antonio Spurs from 1994 through 1998.
 His "Rifleman" nickname remained apt, as he not only set the NBA season record for three-pointers by a reserve player, with 164 during the 1994–95 season (a mark surpassed in 2015–16 by the Phoenix Suns' Mirza Teletović), but he also set the Spurs' season record for three-pointers at 190 made during the 1995–96 season (a record that stood until Danny Green surpassed it in 2014–15).
 Person missed the entire 1996–97 season due to injury.